adsric/devtools/README.md

 ### `watch:js`
   `onchange \"src/js\" -- run-s webpack:dev`

-  Watches for any .js file in `src` to change, then runs the `dev:js` task.
+  Watches for any .js file in `src` to change, then runs the `dev:js` task. (note Not using webpack then add build:js to this command instead)

 ### `watch:images`
   `onchange 'src/images/**/*' -- run-s build:images`